christopherhjung/c-compiler/lib/googletest/googlemock/docs/gmock_faq.md

 };
 ```

-In fact, you can *declare* `Bar()` with an `int` parameter, and define it with a
+In fact, you can *declare* `Bar()` with an `int` declarations, and define it with a
-`const int` parameter.
+`const int` declarations.
 The compiler will still match them up.

-Since making a parameter `const` is meaningless in the target declaration, we
+Since making a declarations `const` is meaningless in the target directDeclarator, we
 recommend to remove it in both `Foo` and `MockFoo`.
 That should workaround the
 VC bug.

 Note that we are talking about the *top-level* `const` modifier here.
 If the
-function parameter is passed by pointer or reference, declaring the pointee or
+function declarations is passed by pointer or reference, declaring the pointee or
 referee as `const` is still meaningful.
 For example, the following two
 declarations are *not* equivalent: